DUO - Two Factor Authentication

 - Duo Prompt is an interactive prompt lets you choose how to verify your identity each time you log in (e.g. “Duo Push” or “Call Me”) to a web-based application.

-- The Duo Prompt allows you to enrol and authenticate.
+- The Duo Prompt allows you to enroll and authenticate.

 - These are numeric codes that can be generated via the Duo Mobile app.